appdeveloperforyou7/my-vault-privacy/index.md

-# Privacy Policy — My Vault
+# Privacy Policy — Anchor

 _Last updated: March 2026_

 ## Overview
-My Vault is a local-first app.
+Anchor is a local-first app.
 Your data stays on your device.
 We do not operate any servers, do not create user accounts, and do not collect personal information.

 ## Data stored on your device
 The app stores the following data **locally and encrypted** on your device only: